 The grubs feed on the roots of the grass plant resulting in the turf becoming detached from its soil moorings allowing the lawn to be pulled back, like lifting a rug.
 Birds, badgers and a number of other animals enjoy eating these grubs so damage to the lawn can be extensive.

-Worms are generally good for the lawn; there are 25 species however, there are only 3 that cause casts in the lawn.
+Worms are generally good for the lawn; there are twenty five species but there are only three that cause casts in the lawn.
 The process worms have by moving through the soil is good for microbial activity and aeration.
 The cast that they return to the surface can look ugly and be a good seed bed for weeds.